mootools/mootools-core/Docs/Class/Class.Thenable.md

 Class.Thenable Method: then {#Class.Thenable:then}
 --------------------------------------------------

-Registers callbacks to receive the class's eventual value or the reason why it cannot be succesfully resolved.
+Registers callbacks to receive the class's eventual value or the reason why it cannot be successfully resolved.

 ### Syntax: